-Jay Mandao (Scott Dunn who also wrote and directed MANDAO OF THE DEAD) is, to put it mildly, a slacker.
+Jay Mandao (Scott Dunn who also wrote and directed MANDAO OF THE DEAD and its sequel MANDAO RETURNS) is, to put it mildly, a slacker.
 He lives of the modest checks from Mandaos the cereal his late father created.
 Somehow, he ends up taking care of his adult cousin by marriage Jackson (Sean McBride) who has even less ambition than he does.

 However as Halloween is rolling around Jay gets an early treat, or maybe it’s a trick.
 He discovers he has the power of Astral Projection.
 As he’s finding this out, Maeve (Marisa Hood) Jackson’s ex who thinks she’s a vampire kills blood bank employee Darth (David Gallegos 2 HEADED SHARK ATTACK) when he fails to deliver any plasma.
 His ghost appears to Jay and asks him to use his talents to keep the murder from ever happening.
 But the only way to do that is to use Jackson’s continued obsession with Mauve.
 And that may